Chemical equation

-A chemical equation or chemistry notation is the symbolic representation of a chemical reaction in the form of symbols and chemical formulas.
+A chemical equation is the symbolic representation (notation) of a chemical reaction in the form of symbols and chemical formulas.
 The reactant entities are given on the left-hand side, and the product entities are on the right-hand side with a plus sign between the entities in both the reactants and the products, and an arrow that points towards the products to show the direction of the reaction.
 The chemical formulas may be symbolic, structural (pictorial diagrams), or intermixed.
 The coefficients next to the symbols and formulas of entities are the absolute values of the stoichiometric numbers.
 The first chemical equation was diagrammed by Jean Beguin in 1615.

 Structure

 A chemical equation (see an example below) consists of a list of reactants (the starting substances) on the left-hand side, an arrow symbol, and a list of products (substances formed in the chemical reaction) on the right-hand side.
 Each substance is specified by its chemical formula, optionally preceded by a number called stoichiometric coefficient.
 (Note: Not to be confused with a related quantity called stoichiometric number.)
 The coefficient specifies how many entities (e.g. molecules) of that substance are involved in the reaction on a molecular basis.
 If not written explicitly, the coefficient is equal to 1.
 Multiple substances on any side of the equation are separated from each other by a plus sign.

 As an example, the equation for the reaction of hydrochloric acid with sodium can be denoted: